-Medical school is hard enough when you are single.
-But plenty of people enter into medical school with a significant other, be it a dating or married relationship, one with kids, or somewhere in between!
+Medical school is hard enough when you’re single, but plenty of people enter medical school with a significant other, be it a dating or married relationship, one with kids, or somewhere in between.
 This should never discourage you from matriculating into medical school—in fact, I’ll argue that it will actually be easier with these relationships compared to what it would be like without them.
-I do have firsthand experience – I was married before medical school and had two kids during my 4 years!
-Read on to find out how to effectively thrive in medical school even with significant time constraints that are present with these loved ones.

-- Example: my wife and I like to keep written calendars (old school, I know).
+For example, my wife and I like to keep written calendars (old school, I know).
 We sit down on Sunday evenings to talk about the events of the upcoming week.
-This was time-consuming at first, but now it’s a time we look forward to and can often be done quickly.
+This was time-consuming at first, but now it’s a time we look forward to, and it can often be done quickly.

-- It’s time for a reality check.
+It’s time for a reality check.
 You do not need to be at the top of your class to be a successful student or a caring, competent doctor.
 The bottom line of having a serious relationship and/or having kids in school is that you have more time commitments than your peers.
-This is especially true for parents – kids not only demand your time because they need to be cared for, but you desire to give them your free time since the “required” side of medical school is so time-consuming.
-So what free time does that leave to study a little extra?
+So what free time does that leave for extra studying?
 Spoiler: there is no free time.

 (Total time) – (required med school activities) = time left

 (Time left) – (family time) = free time

 Free time = (study time) + (actual free time)